noelsy237/csgo-afk-controller/README.md

 # csgo-afk-controller
-A script to handle auto gun drops amongst other things
+A script to handle auto gun and bomb drops, as well as auto-kill.
+Auto-accept has also been added.

 ## Usage
 1. Download the latest release.